 The Wood Law Office, LLC, assists employees throughout Chicago and surrounding areas in understanding their legal rights and standing up for those rights.
-If you were fired based on illegal reasons our firm would like the opportunity to talk with you and discuss your legal options.
-Our team can help you understand you situation from a legal standpoint, and determine if you have a viable wrongful termination case.
+If you were fired based on illegal reasons, our firm would like the opportunity to talk with you and discuss your legal options.
+Our team can help you understand your situation from a legal standpoint and determine if you have a viable wrongful termination case.

 What Is Wrongful Termination?

 Wrongful termination refers to the firing or laying off of an employee based on illegal reasons.
 Some of the most common reasons to terminate employment include:

 - Retaliation against an employee who filed a claim against the employer, for matters such as discrimination, or reported or refused to engage in illegal conducts

 - In violation of anti-discrimination laws or other laws protecting employees from termination